William P. Halliday: Early years

 Halliday was born to Samuel Halliday and Eliza Parker in Ohio in 1827, the eldest of seven children.
-His father, an immigrant from Scotland, had graduated from the University of Edinburgh at the age of 19 and immigrated to America in 1818 to receive a professorship at the University of Ohio.
+His father, an immigrant from Scotland, had graduated from the University of Edinburgh at the age of 19 and immigrated to America in 1818 to receive a professorship at Ohio University.
 However, his travel was difficult, and he became stranded in the small village of Rutland, where he was convinced to stay and open a school.
 Eventually, Samuel surveyed and planned a town with William Parker, Halliday's grandfather.
 Samuel held the position of county auditor in Meigs County, Ohio, for 25 years.

 Halliday received a general education in Ohio and was first employed as a printer.
 His first job was as proprietor of Meigs County Gazette and later he worked at the Cincinnati Gazette.
 Sometime before 1857 Halliday became a surveyor working for the United States Department of the Interior under Marcus Baker and other surveyors.
 The purpose of the surveying group was to determine the northwesternmost boundary of the United States.
 Halliday worked on the surveying teams that surveyed the Poteau Mountain Quadrangle (Arkansas-Indian Territory), Tuskahoma Quadrangle, Antlers Quadrangle, Clarksville Quadrangle (Indian Territory-Texas), and other areas.

 After a short time he switched careers and became a clerk on a steamboat, frequently working alongside Charles T. Hinde, who later married his sister.
 Halliday gradually advanced in the steamboat business until he was made a captain.
 In 1860, he relocated with his family to Cairo and initially worked as a commission merchant.
 Later, he was a merchant, cotton planter, lumberman, banker, miller, coal mine operator, owner of vast tracts of coal and farm lands, owned salt mines in Illinois, and was a pioneer lumber dealer in Cairo.
 Halliday was a very successful businessman and by the end of his life was a multimillionaire.
 He owned steamboats, hotels, commercial shipping businesses, and other investments.